← Back to Blog

 Is Elite Options Trader legit?

-Yes, Elite Options Trader is a legitimate options trading community hosted on Whop.
-The service maintains a 4.9 out of 5 rating from 1,252 verified reviews, serves approximately 1,900 active paying members, and is led by Brando Le, who has over 15 years of day trading experience.
-The large membership base and consistently high rating over time indicate a legitimate, established service.
+Based on publicly available information, Elite Options Trader appears legitimate.
+The service holds a 4.9 out of 5 rating from 1,252 verified reviews on Whop, serves approximately 1,900 active PRO members, and is led by Brando Le who has 15+ years of trading experience and 8 years teaching students.
+The large review count and sustained membership base suggest consistent service delivery rather than a short-term operation.

 How much does Elite Options Trader cost?

-Elite Options Trader PRO costs $189 per month.
-There's no stated free trial for the premium tier, though a free community tier is available for prospective members to sample the environment before upgrading.
-Whop users can access 6% cashback through Kickback (whop.com/getkickback), which reduces the effective cost to approximately $177.66/month.
+Elite Options Trader costs $189 per month for PRO access.
+There's no publicly stated free trial, though a free community tier is available that provides a preview of the service before upgrading.
+Members can access a 6% cashback through Kickback (at whop.com/getkickback), reducing the effective cost to approximately $177.66/month.

 How does Elite Options Trader work?